↑

 If fee schedule is provided by your health plan, it’s a nice quick reference guide.
 Sometimes it even has a section dedicated to preventative services.

+So many people miss these valuable benefits.
 To get the most value from health insurance, use the preventative services and benefits!

 PRO TIP: Schedule preventative service appointments at the beginning of the year so you can use your benefit.

-And then do it every year.
+And then do that every year.

 Mammograms, screenings, wellness exams, etc. will fall into this category.